luizpvas/compser/README.md

 #### `map`

-Consumes results pushed to the state in the pipeline and pushes a new result.
+Calls the map function with the accumulated state's results.
+The result returned from map is pushed to the result stack.
+Important: The arity of the map function should be the same results produced in the pipeline.

 ```ruby
 PlusOne = ->(x) { x + 1 }